jhaisley/aloha_api/README.md

 ## Documentation

-See vendor-doc.md for complete API documentation.
+See vendor-doc.md or https://api-docs.alohaaba.com for complete API documentation.